 How do I find a developer’s email on GitHub?

-Check their profile bio and the "Public email" field first.
-If it's empty - and it often is - look for a personal website link in their bio.
-You can also check commit metadata via the GitHub API, though many developers now use GitHub's noreply email to prevent this.
-For verified, up-to-date contact info across 850M+ profiles, a dedicated sourcing tool is more reliable.
+Check their profile bio and the “Public email” field first.
+If it’s empty - and it often is - look for a personal website link in their bio.
+You can also check commit metadata via the GitHub API, though many developers now use GitHub’s noreply email to prevent this.
+For verified, up-to-date contact info, a people search API or dedicated sourcing platform is more reliable than manual profile scraping.

 What’s the best way to message developers found on GitHub?